The ISP Garden

-Near the soccer field on The International School's main campus is a beautiful place for students to engage in hands on learning.
-TIS students delight in planting vegetables and flowers, growing cover crops, playing with worms, and discovering other forms of life from the outside world.
-Throughout the year, Garden Manager Priscilla Lane (a volunteer parent of a TIS alumna) coordinates with teachers and directs a program that educates students about the world of growing.
+Outside the Hilltop building on the International School of Portland’s campus is a beautiful place for students to engage in hands on learning.
+ISP students delight in planting vegetables and flowers, growing cover crops, playing with worms, and discovering other forms of life from the outside world.
+Throughout the year, Garden Manager Priscilla Lane (a volunteer parent of a ISP alumna) coordinates with teachers and directs a program that educates students about the world of growing.

 The garden provides a natural laboratory for IB themes How the World Works, Sharing the Planet, and How We Organize Ourselves.
 In the spring, PreK students handle worms from a compost bin and plant beans.
 The next fall as LowK students, they harvest the beans and make soup.
 Kindergarten and first graders continue with planting and harvesting seeds and bulbs.
 The second graders study insects and relations to the life cycle, and fifth graders learn about plant propagation.